According to the American Kennel Club, hunting dog breeds are more varied than even some hunters might realize.

 A Great Dog For Squirrel Hunting: The Feist

 A Feist is a small dog, bred in the southern United States, frequently used for small game hunting, frequently squirrel hunting.
 Alone or in packs, the Feist works above ground and barks up the tree to alert hunters that prey is hiding there.

 Feists are smallish dogs, weighing 25 to 30 pounds with short coats and long legs.
 They’re bred almost exclusively for hunting, and they are quiet about it, too, unlike hounds.

-Feists use their senses to locate and tree the squirrel before barking loudly to alert the hunter, much in the same way a coonhound does with raccoons.
+Feists use their senses to locate, hunt and tree the squirrel before barking loudly to alert the hunter, much in the same way a coonhound does with raccoons.

 A Feist will chase a squirrel to the ends of the earth or until it loses sight of it.